Peperomia Pepperspot is one of the lesser-known of the 1000-plus Peperomia varieties. Pepperspot is easy to take care of, especially for beginners.

 Pepperspot Peperomia has no fragrance.
 Flowers appear on long spikes and point upright.
 The spikes look somewhat like a tail when they do.

-Native to the Amazon, Pepperspot grows underneath the cover of the canopy.
+Native to the Amazon region, Pepperspot grows underneath the cover of the canopy.
 It likes bright indirect light.

 Direct sunlight may fade the leaves’ markings.
 Keep Pepperspot in partial shade away from the summer afternoon sun.

-Without enough light, the plant gets leggy and stretches towards an available light source.
+Without enough light, the new plant gets leggy and stretches toward an available light source.
 Prune it back before moving it to a brighter area.

 Keep Pepperspot away from cold temperatures.
-It likes humidity, so misting during the summer can be beneficial.
+It likes moderate to high humidity levels, so misting during the summer can be beneficial.

-Peperomias earned the name ‘radiator plant’ but do not place them on a radiator.
+Peperomias earned the name ‘radiator plant’ but did not place them on a radiator.
 They can dry out and become damaged.

-Temperatures from 65° – 80° degrees are ideal for Peperomia Pepperspot.
+Warm temperatures from 65° – 80° degrees are ideal for Peperomia prostrata pepperspot.
 It loves humidity but does not need it to survive.

 Watering and Feeding

-Like other native plants in the rainforest, Peperomia Pepperspot appreciates a good watering.
+Like other native plants in the rainforest, Peperomia prostrata ‘pepperspot’ appreciates good watering.
 Overwatering is easy.

 Let the soil dry out before watering.
 Make sure you are growing in a well-draining pot.
 Pepperspot hates sitting in soggy soil.